flibber-hk/HollowKnight.BingoUI/README.md

 Requires modding API version -56 or higher and SereCore.

-Also has a global setting for always displaying the icons
+Also has global settings for a customizable icon layout, as well as always displaying icons.

 Currently supports: